git-lfs/git-lfs/docs/custom-transfers.md

 extensions to allow resuming of downloads (via `Range` headers) and uploads (via the [tus.io](http://tus.io) protocol).

-In the LFS API request the client includes a list of transfer types it can support.
-When replying, the API server will pick the best one of these it supports, and make any necessary adjustments to the returned object actions so they will work with that transfer type.

-## Custom Transfer Types

 Some people might want to be able to transfer content in other ways, however.
-To enable this, git-lfs has an option to configure Custom Transfers, which are simply processes which must adhere to the protocol defined later in this document. git-lfs will invoke the process at the start of all transfers, and will communicate with the process via stdin/stdout for each transfer.
+To enable this, git-lfs allows configuring Custom Transfers, which are simply processes which must adhere to the protocol defined later in this document. git-lfs will invoke the process at the start of all transfers, and will communicate with the process via stdin/stdout for each transfer.

-## Configuration
+## Custom Transfer Type Selection

+In the LFS API request, the client includes a list of transfer types it supports.
+When replying, the API server will pick one of these and make any necessary adjustments to the returned object actions, in case the the picked transfer type needs custom details about how to do each transfer.

+## Using a Custom Transfer Type without the API server

+In some cases the transfer agent can figure out by itself how and where the transfers should be made, without having to query the API server.
+In this case it's possible to use the custom transfer agent directly, without querying the server, by using the following config option:

+* `lfs.standalonetransferagent`

+  Allows the specified custom transfer agent to be used directly for transferring files, without asking the server how the transfers should be made.
+The custom transfer agent has to be defined in a `lfs.customtransfer.<name>` settings group.

+## Defining a Custom Transfer Type

 A custom transfer process is defined under a settings group called `lfs.customtransfer.<name>`, where `<name>` is an identifier (see